waawaa/waawaa.github.io/_posts/2022-08-06-Bypass-PPL-Using-Process-Explorer.md

    +0x003 IsProtectedProcessLight : 0y1
 ```

-But obviously, if it's a PP/PPL process, Process Explorer could read the PEB of the process, even running as an administrator, we can probe it with WINDBG as adminstrator and trying to attach to a PPL process (try this if you want).
+But obviously, if it's a PP/PPL process, Process Explorer couldn't read the PEB of the process, even running as an administrator, we can probe it with WINDBG as adminstrator and trying to attach to a PPL process (try this if you want).

 So, Process Explorer may be doing it in another way.